seifmegahed/daftar/README.md

 That being said, I have hosted a demo version of this app on Vercel.
 It is fully functional, but the file uploading and downloading features are faked.

-To use the demo version, you can contact me at seifmegahed at me dot com.
+To use the demo version, you can contact me via email.

 ## Tech Stack
 - Typescript